 What is the purpose of Patient Narratives?

 Patient narratives are written for deaths, serious adverse events (SAEs), or adverse events (AEs) of special clinical interest (eg, AEs associated with the mechanism of action being studied, laboratory results of special interest, regulatory requirements etc.) and those leading to permanent discontinuation from a clinical trial.
-Patient narratives form an important component of clinical study reports (CSRs) and pharmacovigilance activities (e.g. post marketing safety reports).
+Patient narratives form an important component of clinical study reports (CSRs) and pharmacovigilance services (e.g. post marketing safety reports).
 As per International Conference on Harmonisation (ICH) E3 (Section 12.3.2), a patient narrative should describe:

 - The nature, intensity and outcome of the event

 - Timing of study drug administration

 - Relevant laboratory measures